Effective Date: December 28, 2023

 Rights to the Platform

-Subject to your timely payment of Transaction Fees (defined below) Chariot grants to nonprofit Users a limited, non-transferable, non-sublicensable, license during the term of these Terms to copy and use our API keys and functionality and certain HTML code snippets accessed from our website for the sole purpose of installing the Chariot Connect widget and accessing our Platform and Services.
+Subject to your timely payment of Transaction Fees (defined below) Chariot grants to nonprofit Users a limited, non-transferable, non-sublicensable, license during the term of these Terms to copy and use our API keys and functionality and certain HTML code snippets accessed from our website for the sole purpose of installing the DAFpay widget and accessing our Platform and Services.